Vanishing of Tor, and why we care about it: Vanishing

 (valid whenever $\pd_RM <\infty$ and $M$ and $N$ are Tor-independent) to modules of infinite projective dimension.
 When \emph{both} modules have finite projective dimension and are Tor-independent, Auslander's formula takes the pleasant form $\pd_RM +\pd_RN = \pd_R(M\otimes_RN)$, as stated in the introduction.
 The strict inequality $\pd_R(A\otimes_RB) < \dim R$, also mentioned in the introduction, is equivalent, by \eqref{eq:AB}, to the inequality $\depth (A\otimes_RB) >0$, which holds since, by assumption, $A\otimes_RB$ is torsion-free and $\dim R > 0$.

 The depth formula holds for Tor-independent modules over an arbitrary local ring provided one of the modules has finite complete intersection dimension \cite{AGP}; see \cite{AY}, \cite{Iy}.
-There appear to be no known counterexamples to the depth formula, for Tor-independent finitely generated modules over arbitrary local rings.
+There appear to be no known counterexamples to the depth formula, for Tor-independent finitely generated modules over arbitrary local rings; see also \cite{BeJ}, \cite{Sadeghi2} and \cite{SSY}.

 Vanishing of $\Tor_i^R(M,N)$ for all $i\gg0$ is not enough to yield the depth formula.
-For example, let $R,\fm,k)$ be a discrete valuation ring and take $M = N = k$.
+For example, let $(R,\fm,k)$ be a discrete valuation ring and take $M = N = k$.
 There is, however, another version of the depth formula, proposed by Auslander \cite{Au}.
 Supposing that $\Tor^R_i(M,N) = 0$ for all $i\gg0$, set $q = \max\{j \mid \Tor_j^R(M,N) \ne 0\}$.
 The proposed general depth formula is the following:

 Here $M$ and $N$ are understood to be finitely generated modules over a local ring $R$.
 Auslander \cite[Theorem 1.2]{Au} verified this formula provided $\pd_R M < \infty$ and $\depth \Tor_q^R(M,N) \le 1$.
 Suppose now that $M$ has finite complete intersection dimension \cite{AGP} (e.g., either $M$ has finite projective dimension or $R$ is a complete intersection).
 Araya and Yoshino \cite{AY} showed that the formula holds when $\depth \Tor_q^R(M,N) \le 1$; also, they showed that the formula can fail when $\depth \Tor_q^R(M,N) = 2$.
 Choi and Iyengar \cite{CI} asked whether there is always an index $j$ between $0$ and $q$ for which